 No Domain Controller Authenticating Users — Total AD Authentication Outage

 When no Domain Controller in the environment can authenticate or authorize users, all domain-joined logins fail with 'No logon servers available' errors, and AD-dependent applications cease to function.
-Root causes span DC unavailability, DNS resolution failure, Netlogon service outage, Kerberos time skew, or firewall port blockage.
-Resolution requires systematically restoring DC reachability, DNS SRV record resolution, Netlogon service health, time synchronization, and firewall access to AD ports.
+Root causes span DC unavailability, DNS resolution failure, Netlogon service outage, Kerberos time skew, firewall port blockage, broken secure channels, account lockouts, SYSVOL unavailability, and trust relationship failures.
+Resolution requires systematically restoring DC reachability, DNS SRV record resolution, Netlogon service health, time synchronization, firewall access to AD ports, and validating secure channel and account state.

 Indicators